The Marginalia Problem

 "I'm sorry," she said.
 "About what?"

-"Lentar," Saroya said again, in exactly the same tone, with exactly the same vowel — not pressing the word, not making a show of it, simply repeating it, as one repeats the name of a town to a person who has perhaps misheard.
+"Lentar," Saroya said again, in exactly the same tone, with exactly the same vowel — not pressing the word, simply repeating it, as one repeats the name of a town to a person who has perhaps misheard.
 "The market city.
-The dry fountain in the central square.
+The dry fountain.
 The cloth sleeves with the loops at the cuff.
 The scrivener on the third street.
-The dual currency — coin for staples, story for surplus.
-I would not, normally, list these things at a stranger; it is impolite and, frankly, it is showing off.
-I list them so that you will understand that I am not guessing, and so that we can, if you are willing, skip the part of the conversation in which I try to convince you that I know what I am talking about and you try, very reasonably, to convince yourself that I do not."
+Coin for staples.
+Story for surplus.
+Listing these is rude.
+Forgive me.
+I list them so we can skip the part where I prove I know, and you tell yourself I don't."

 She paused.
 She watched Iyla's face with the patient amber attention of a person who had done this, Iyla understood with a small cold drop in her stomach, before.

-Iyla's hand, she discovered, was around her cup.
-The cup was hot.
-The cup was, in a way she found absurdly steadying, the correct temperature for a cup of tea ordered four minutes ago.
+Iyla's hand was around her cup.
+The cup was hot — the correct temperature for tea ordered four minutes ago — and she found this absurdly steadying.
 She did not lift it.
-She did not, in fact, do anything with her hand at all, because she had a strong suspicion that if she moved her hand the hand would shake, and she had decided, somewhere in the last twenty seconds, that this woman was not going to see her hand shake.
+She did not do anything with her hand at all, because she had decided, somewhere in the last twenty seconds, that this woman was not going to see her hand shake.

 "Who are you," she said.
-It came out, she was relieved to hear, as a sentence and not a question.
+It came out as a sentence and not a question.

 Iyla looked down at the book.
-She looked at it for what felt like a long time and was, in fact, perhaps three seconds.
-The door on page forty-seven was, of course, closed inside the book now, pressed flat between pages, doing whatever doors do when no one is looking at them.
+The door on page forty-seven was, of course, closed inside it now, pressed flat between pages, doing whatever doors do when no one is looking at them.
 She looked back up.

 "I don't," she said, carefully, "know what you're talking about."